Forgetting 1-Limited Automata: Forgetting -Limited vs. Two-Way Automata

 \subsection{From Two-way to Forgetting $1$-Limited Automata}

 For each integer~$n>0$, let us consider the following language

-i.e., the set of strings in which the prefix and the suffix of length~$n$ are equal.
-It is not difficult to obtain a \twdfa with~$\bigoof{n}$ states accepting it.
-We will prove that each equivalent \fla requires~$2^n$ states.
+i.e., the set of strings in which the prefix of length~$n$ is equal to the reversal of the suffix.
+As we shall see, it is possible to obtain a \twdfa with~$\bigoof{n}$ states accepting it.
+Furthermore, each equivalent \fla requires~$2^n$ states.

 To achieve this result, first we give a lower bound technique for the number of states of \flas, which is inspired by the \emph{fooling set technique} for \ownfas~\cite{Bir92}.

 \begin{lemma} Let~$L\subseteq\Sigma^*$ be a language and~$X=\{(x_i,y_i)\;\mid\; i=1,\ldots,n\}$ be a set of words such that the following hold: \begin{itemize} \item $|x_1|=|x_2|=\cdots=|x_n|$, \item $x_iy_i\in L$, for $i=1,\ldots,n$, \item $x_iy_j\notin L$ or~$x_jy_i\notin L$, for $i,j=1,\ldots,n$ with~$i\neq j$. \end{itemize} Then each \flas accepting~$L$ has at least~$n$ states. \end{lemma} \begin{proof} Let~$M$ be a \flas accepting~$L$.
 Let~$C_i$ be an accepting computation of~$M$ on input~$x_iy_i$, $i=1,\ldots,n$.
 We divide~$C_i$ into two parts~$C'_i$ and~$C''_i$, where~$C'_i$ is the part of~$C_i$ that starts from the initial configuration and ends when the head reaches for the first time the first cell to the right of~$x_i$, namely the cell containing the first symbol of~$y_i$, while~$C''_i$ is the remaining part of~$C_i$.
 Let~$q_i$ be the state reached at the end of~$C'_i$, namely the state from which~$C''_i$ starts.